pjking07/pjking07.github.io/pages/cv.md

 - Attended elders and members meetings.
 - Read and reported weekly on eccesiological texts.
+- Memorized Ephesians to instill a love for Scripture memorization.

 ### [Pillar on the Rock](http://www.pillarontherock.com) | an ecclesiological online magazine